6.5 Role of the Australian Technical Advisory Group on Immunisation for requests to list vaccines

 For some cases, the PBAC may also seek additional information from ATAGI before a vaccine can be listed on the NIP

 When ESC considers a vaccine submission, representatives from ATAGI and the ATAGI Secretariat attend the discussion.
 ATAGI members are available to answer any additional questions raised during the ESC discussion.
 A copy of the ESC Advice on a vaccine is provided to the ATAGI Chair.
 ESC Advice is also provided to the applicant and PBAC (refer to Section 6.1.2).

 The Chair of ATAGI and the ATAGI Secretariat attend the discussion of vaccine items at the PBAC meeting and the Chair is available to answer any questions raised during the PBAC discussion.

-Where the PBAC makes a positive recommendation to list a new vaccine (or vary an existing vaccine listing) on the NIP, the Office of Health Protection will start the necessary steps to amend the National Health (Immunisation Program-Designated Vaccines) Determination (refer to Section 8.7).
+Where the PBAC makes a positive recommendation to list a new vaccine (or vary an existing vaccine listing) on the NIP, Population Health Division will start the necessary steps to amend the National Health (Immunisation Program-Designated Vaccines) Determination (refer to Section 8.7).
 For management of cases where the PBAC recommends to defer or ‘not recommend’ a vaccine submission, refer to Section 7.1.